horis-dev/Ariadne/README.md

-# 🚀 Fuzzing Framework for Custom Vulnerability Scenarios
+# 🚀 Attack Chain Reconstruction Engine for Custom Scenarios

-This project is an automated fuzzing framework based on Docker and Python, designed to generate vulnerability discovery and exploitation flows across various service scenarios such as ElasticSearch.
+This project is an automated state-search and attack-chain reconstruction engine based on Docker and Python, designed to build vulnerability discovery and exploitation flows across various service scenarios such as ElasticSearch.
 Users can extend their own testing environments through custom API documentation, configuration files, and tooling.

 ---